ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 2. The Load Balancer selects one of the healthy servers to handle the requests.
 3. The elected server accesses the application files stored on a shared file storage.
 4. The server also pulls information from the database and finally renders the page to the user.
 5. At a regular interval, the database content is backed up.
+A stand-by database is server is available in case the master fails.

 ## Before you begin
 {: #prereqs}